Summer Literacy

 • Students can chronicle their adventures in a new journal, document them in a Google doc, or even write a postcard to a friend or teacher.

-• For students who like to practice their handwriting or prefer writing on the familiar lined paper, you can download and print copies of the Fundations Writing Paper.
+• For students who like to practice handwriting or prefer writing on the familiar lined paper, you can download and print copies of the Fundations Writing Paper.

 Skills Learned In the Previous Year